Officials release video of officer fatally shooting Sonya Massey in her home after she called 911

 Grayson was also fired last week.

-Grayson has worked for six different law enforcement agencies since 2020, CBS News has learned.
+Grayson has worked for six different law enforcement agencies since 2020, documents reviewed by CBS News have revealed.
 His attorney declined to comment.

 Illinois Attorney General Kwame Raoul released this statement: